-Etanercept has been reported to be excreted in human milk following subcutaneous administration.
 In lactating rats following subcutaneous administration, etanercept was excreted in the milk and detected in the serum of pups.
-Because immunoglobulins, in common with many medicinal products, can be excreted in human milk, a decision must be made whether to discontinue breast-feeding or to discontinue Enbrel therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.
+Limited information from the published literature indicates etanercept has been detected at low levels in human milk.
+Etanercept could be considered for use during breast-feeding taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.